oslokommune/okctl/README.md

 A "cluster" is a Kubernetes cluster in an environment as described in [Compare and contrast](#compare-and-contrast).

-You will soon be running `okctl create cluster`, which will ask you for the following information:
+You will soon be running `okctl apply cluster`, which will ask you for the following information:

 * Username and password: This is your Oslo Kommune AD organization username (oooXXXXX) and its password.
 * Multi factor token (MFA): The same one you use to login to